QLe13/CatPaws/docs/index.md

 ### Student User

-A student user will be brought to their landing page, where they will see the classes that they are currently taking.
-By clicking the buttons above the table, they will be able to switch between classes for the current semester and classes for the next semester.
-Students have two other pages to interact with: "FIND CLASSES" and "REGISTRATION."
-From the registration page, students are able to use the drop down and data entry fields to search for specific classes are groups of classes.
-When they find a class or classes that they want to register for, a student must check the "Register" field and hit "Add to Registration List" at the bottom of the page.
-This will add the classes to their registration page.
-Once a student adds all of their classes, they can navigate to the "REGISTRATION" page to register for them.
-To do this, check the "Register" field next to each class and hit "Register" at the bottom of the page.
+Upon logging in, students will be directed to their landing page, which displays the classes they are currently enrolled in.
+They can navigate between classes for the current semester and classes for the next semester by clicking on the buttons located above the table.

+There are two additional pages available for student use: "FIND CLASSES" and "REGISTRATION."
+From the "REGISTRATION" page, students can search for specific classes or groups of classes by using the drop-down and data entry fields.
+Once they have found a class or classes they want to register for, they must check the "Register" field and hit "Add to Registration List" located at the bottom of the page.
+This will add the selected classes to their registration list.

+Once all desired classes have been added to the registration list, students can navigate to the "REGISTRATION" page to complete the registration process.
+To register for the classes on the list, they must check the "Register" field next to each class and hit the "Register" button at the bottom of the page.

+**It's important to note that students should review their registration list carefully to ensure that the classes they have selected do not conflict with each other.
+Additionally, students must meet any prerequisites or eligibility requirements for the classes they wish to register for.
+CSpace does not have active checking for conflicts.

 - For more information please see: [CSpace Navigation Guide and UI Testing](https://docs.google.com/document/d/112cDOXjSEEQH53L2FZ-bB3xaDKEE_CuiTwiG8daQkQ4/edit?usp=sharing)

 ### Teacher User

-Either Vaughan or Ty is supposed to be working on this. (nvm I'm just gonna do it)
+Upon logging in, teachers will be directed to their landing page, which displays the classes they are currently teaching and the classes they will teach next semester.
+To add or edit classes, teachers can navigate to the "CREATE CLASSES" and "EDIT CLASSES" pages.

+On the "CREATE CLASSES" page, teachers can create a new class by interacting with the drop-down and data entry fields.
+They can provide all the relevant information, such as course name, course code, class schedule, and any other required details.
+Similarly, on the "EDIT CLASSES" page, teachers can make changes to an existing class by selecting the class they want to edit.

+**Please note that teachers should double-check all the information entered before submitting it.
+Currently, CSpace does not offer data validation or checking, so it's crucial to ensure that all the information provided is accurate and complete.

 # Adding Users to the System